 PurposeI envisioned schools and other organizations that have a limited budget using my designs to build their own robot.
 Because Salvius is an "open source" project it means that all of the robot's source code is freely available for others to use.
 My goal is to design an advanced robotic platform in such a way that anyone could build one.
 Salvius is made from the best materials that I have found to be readily available.
 By recycling parts I have been able to greatly reduced the cost of this project.

 So why did I choose to build a humanoid robot?
 Robots are often victims of specialization.
 There are tons of incredibly successful robots such as the Roomba vacuum robot or the Jeopardy playing robot named Watson.
-These robots perform better than all others at a specific task but both robots are completely incapable of doing anything other than what they were designed to do.
-Humanoid robots can conduct a wide variety of actions just like regular humans and this gives them a huge advantage when it comes to conducting more complex tasks.
+These robots perform better than all others at a specific task but they are completely incapable of doing anything other than what they were designed to do.
+Humanoid robots can conduct a wide range of actions and this gives them a huge advantage when it comes to conducting more complex tasks.

 Software DesignSalvius has an API which allows users to send and retrieve data from the robot.
 When the robot's wireless connection is turned on, users can use the pre-build web interface to see exactly what the robot is seeing and to direct it's actions accordingly.
 Since all the software is installed on the robot the user only needs a device with a working internet connection and a browser.

 - Autonomous Wireless Control: